Every Child Deserves a Family Act

 What is the Every Child Deserves a Family Act?

 The Every Child Deserves a Family Act (ECDFA) prohibits any public child welfare agency receiving federal financial assistance from discriminating against any potential foster or adoptive family on the basis of actual or perceived sexual orientation, gender identity or marital status.
 In addition, ECDFA prevents discrimination against any foster youth because of their actual or perceived sexual orientation or gender identity.

-The Act prevents these public child welfare agencies from engaging in such discrimination by allowing the Secretary of Health and Human Services (HHS) to withhold federal funding if evidence indicates that such discrimination is occurring.
-To make it easier for state agencies to comply, the Act mandates that HHS provide technical assistance to all covered agencies, by outlining the various legal and practical changes the agencies will need to undertake.
-The Act allows an aggrieved individual to assert a violation of these prohibitions in a judicial proceeding.
+The bill prevents these public child welfare agencies from engaging in such discrimination by allowing the Secretary of Health and Human Services (HHS) to withhold federal funding if evidence indicates that such discrimination is occurring.
+To make it easier for state agencies to comply, the bill mandates that HHS provide technical assistance to all covered agencies, by outlining the various legal and practical changes the agencies will need to undertake.
+The bill allows an aggrieved individual to assert a violation of these prohibitions in a judicial proceeding.

 What is the Current Status of the Bill?

 ECDFA was introduced in 113th Congress in the House of Representatives by Rep. John Lewis (D-GA) and Rep. Ileana Ros-Lehtinen (R-FL) on May 16, 2013, and in the Senate by Sen. Kirsten Gillibrand (D-NY) on May 23, 2013.

 For more information, please contact firstname.lastname@example.org.